Liturgical Latin: The Sequences of Adam of St. Victor

 Joshua Gregor

 Joshua Gregor is head of the Latin department at Sacred Heart Academy in Grand Rapids, Michigan.
-He has taught Latin courses ranging from beginning grammar up through Cicero and Horace, as well as medieval and Renaissance Latin.
-With Paideia he has previously taught the liturgical hymnody of St. Thomas Aquinas.
+He has taught Latin courses ranging from beginning grammar up through Cicero, Horace, and Vergil, as well as medieval and Renaissance Latin.
+With Paideia he has previously taught a number of courses on Christian and Medieval Latin.
 Joshua holds a B.A. in philosophy from the Pontifical Athenaeum Regina Apostolorum in Rome, with a thesis on William Wordsworth’s Romantic theory of poetry.
 Afterwards he received an M.A. in linguistics from Indiana University, focusing on Latin and Romance languages.
 Joshua additionally spent several years in seminary, where he also studied humanities, theology, and Gregorian Chant.